Elasticsearch

 Primary Keys

-.
-If no fields are set the topic name, partition and message offset are used.
+If no fields are defined, the connector defaults to using the topic name, partition, and message offset to construct the key.

 Insert and Upsert modes